monkeydom/TCMPortMapper/README.md

 If you manage more than one mapping and want to remove/change them individually then you have to either hold on to them in your code, mark them with a corresponding userInfo or be able to identify them using the port numbers alone.

 ### Reducing File Size
-If you just need the framework for automatic port forwarding inside your app then you probably don't care about the router name.
-If you don't you can remove the `OUItoCompany.plist` file from the framework and save about 434 KB.
+If you just need the framework for automatic port forwarding inside your app then you probably don't care about the router vendor name by MAC address lookup.
+If you don't you can remove the `OUItoCompany2Level.json.gz` file from the framework and save about 218 KB.

 ### Location Awareness
 If you want to build a location aware Application you can use the -routerHardwareAddress method to take that as a hint for your location.
 If you want to do so you should register your self to the `TCMPortMapperDidFinishSearchForRouterNotification` to do stuff based on the location change and also too `TCMPortMapperWillStartSearchForRouterNotification` to go into an intermediate state where you don't know about your location.